sdbtools/void-pi/README.md

     - rEFInd supports fat, btrfs, ext2, ext3, and ext4 file systems.
     - rEFInd is configured to use kernel auto detection.
     - Limine supports fat, ext2, ext3, and ext4 file systems.
-    - Syslinux is enabled with UEFI and supports fat, btrfs, ext2, ext3, ext4, f2fs, and xfs file systems.
+    - Syslinux supports fat, ext2, ext3, and ext4 file systems.
     - EFISTUB and Gummiboot are enabled with UEFI and support fat, ext2, ext3, ext4, f2fs, and xfs file systems. (btrfs is not supported at this time)
     - if a boot manager doesn't support a file system (or LVM, or LUKS), then installer will create an ext4 `/boot` partition.
 - LUKS